mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 1. In the AWS management console, select the stack you deployed.
 1. In the *Stack details* for your stack, click the **Outputs** tab.
 1. To view logs related to the cloud console and the MATLAB Web App Server workers, look for the key named `MATLABWebAppServerLogGroup`, and click the corresponding URL listed under value.

+On Linux servers, you can also download logs directly from the admin portal.
+For details, see [Step 6](#step-6-connect-and-log-in-to-the-admin-portal-linux-server-only).

 ## Get Network License Manager MAC Address
 1. In the AWS management console, select the stack that you deployed.